dinukadilshan03/Income-prediction/README.md

 The app shows a simple form to enter features and returns a predicted class and probability.

-Hosted demo
+Hosted app

-The project is hosted on Streamlit: https://incomepredictionfdm.streamlit.app/ — you can open that URL to try the demo without running locally.
+The project is hosted on Streamlit: https://incomepredictionfdm.streamlit.app/ — open that URL to use the app without running locally.

 ## Example usage (script)